timescale/docs/self-hosted/configuration/docker-config.md

 ---
 title: Configuration with Docker
-excerpt: Configure a Timescale instance running in a Docker container
+excerpt: Configure a TimescaleDB instance running in a Docker container
 products: [self_hosted]
 keywords: [configuration, settings, Docker]
 ---

 # Configuration with Docker

-If you are running Timescale in a [Docker container][docker], there are two different ways to modify your PostgreSQL configuration.
+If you are running TimescaleDB in a [Docker container][docker], there are two different ways to modify your PostgreSQL configuration.
 You can edit the PostgreSQL configuration file inside the Docker container, or you can set parameters at the command prompt.